samsoft00/social-auth-in-Golang/README.md

-# social authentication in Golang
+# social OAuth in Golang
 Social authentication in Golang

 #### Channels